atlibby/lightweight-ml-intrusion-detection-cps/README.md

 ---

 ## Notes
-- GPU used to generate current results directory files: A100 (167.1 GB system RAM; 80 GB GPU RAM)
+- GPU used to run tests for data in current results directory files: A100 (167.1 GB system RAM; 80 GB GPU RAM)
 - GPU is required for transformer-based models (DistilBERT, TinyLlama).
 - Large datasets may require significant RAM.
 - Feature caching is used to speed up repeated runs - verify that cache directories correspond to correct paths.